 Water is the most abundant resource on earth.
 It exists on every continent and 72% of our planet is covered by it.
-Of that, though, only approximately 10% is fresh and even potentially drinkable.
+Of that, though, only approximately 10% of the water supply is fresh and even potentially drinkable.

 To make matters worse, much of the freshwater found in lakes, rivers, and aquifers are full of chemicals, garbage, and other pollutants making unfit for immediate consumption.
 Water is referred to as the universal solvent.
 This basically means that whatever it touches, it dissolves and absorbs.